cloudflare/cloudflare-docs/content/workers/configuration/deployments.md

 2. Select **Workers & Pages**.
 3. In **Overview**, select your Worker > **Deployments**.

-Deployments includes information about previous deployments, and your Worker’s detail page displays information about the most recently deployed and currently active deployment.
+Deployments includes information about previous deployments, and your Worker's detail page displays information about the most recently deployed and currently active deployment.

 ### Via the API